 A class may be dropped without academic penalty until the 3/4 point of the semester or term.
 (Dates to be determined and published each semester by the Office of Records.)
 A grade of W will appear on the record for any class dropped after the official refund date.
+For students using U.S. Department of Veterans Affairs educational benefits, if your withdrawal results in an overpayment, you will need to work with the Office of Bursar/Office of Financial Aid to pay any outstanding balance for tuition and fees.

-of Weeks Class Meets 100% Refund within: 14 weeks or more 14 days counting the start date 3 to 13 weeks 10 days counting the start date 2 weeks or less During the first day of class May Term 3 calendar days counting the start date
+of Weeks Class Meets 100% Refund within: 14 weeks or more 14 days counting the start date 3 to 13 weeks 10 days counting the start date 2 weeks or less During the first day of class January/May Term 3 calendar days counting the start date